Spectral-Finance/challenge-1-modeler-starter-kit/README.md

 [See this notebook for a walkthrough of the entire process](./modeler_starter_kit.ipynb)

-It is recommended to open this notebook in an IDE like PyCharm, or run the jupyter notebook in browser using the following command in terminal:
+For a seamless experience it is recommended to open this notebook in an IDE like PyCharm, or run the jupyter notebook in browser using the following command in terminal:
 ```
 jupyter lab